dhellmann/pymotw/PyMOTW/anydbm/index.rst

 :Purpose: anydbm provides a generic dictionary-like interface to DBM-style, string-keyed databases
 :Python Version: 1.4 and later

 anydbm is a front-end for DBM-style databases that use simple string values as keys to access records containing strings.
 It uses the :mod:`whichdb` module to identify :mod:`dbhash`, :mod:`gdbm`, and :mod:`dbm` databases, then opens them with the appropriate module.
 It is used as a backend for :mod:`shelve`, which knows how to store objects using :mod:`pickle`.

 Creating a New Database
 =======================

 The storage format for new databases is selected by looking for each of these modules in order:

 - :mod:`dbhash`
 - :mod:`gdbm`
 - :mod:`dbm`
 - :mod:`dumbdbm`

-The ``open()`` function takes *flags* to control how the database file is managed.
+The :func:`open` function takes *flags* to control how the database file is managed.
 To create a new database when necessary, use ``'c'``.
 To always create a new database, use ``'n'``.

 .. include:: anydbm_new.py
     :literal: